Giant Nonlinear Photon-Drag Currents in Moir\'e Bilayers

-In this work, we develop a geometric-loop formalism for nonlinear photon-drag currents that unifies the injection and shift contributions within a single, transparent framework, enabling both conceptual clarity and robust numerical implementation.
-We derive symmetry constraints on the nonlinear photon-drag photoconductivity tensor and apply the theory to TBG using an exact continuum model with \textit{ab initio} level precision.
-Our calculations reveal remarkably large photon-drag responses, comparable to the giant photogalvanic effects predicted for typical noncentrosymmetric two-dimensional materials.
-We further characterize their scaling with photon wavevector and their twist-angle dependence.
-Finally, we analyze TBG aligned with hexagonal boron nitride, where inversion breaking restores a conventional photogalvanic response.
-Distinct magnitudes and $k$-space textures clearly separate the mechanisms of wavevector-independent and photon-drag contributions.
+In this work, we develop a geometric-loop formalism for nonlinear photon-drag currents that unifies the injection and shift contributions within a single, gauge-invariant, and transparent framework, enabling both conceptual clarity and robust numerical implementation.
+We derive the explicit symmetry constraints on the nonlinear photon-drag photoconductivity tensor and apply this formalism to TBG using an exact continuum model calibrated with ab initio precision.
+Our calculations reveal substantial photon-drag responses that match the magnitude of the giant bulk photovoltaic effects predicted in prominent 2D semiconductors.
+We further characterize the scaling behavior of these photocurrents with the photon wavevector and map out their sensitive dependence on the twist angle.
+Finally, we analyze TBG aligned with a hexagonal boron nitride (hBN) substrate, where the substrate-induced sublattice asymmetry lifts the $C_{2z}$ symmetry constraint, thereby activating the conventional in-plane bulk photovoltaic effect.
+The clear disparities in magnitude and $\boldsymbol{k}$-space textures allow us to unambiguously distinguish between the conventional and photon-drag mechanisms.